gradientpub/meta-research/README.md

 ### Capabilities
 - Download papers/titles/pdfs from top ML conferences in easily usable format.

-### Todo

-- Integrate ICML / NIPS data sources into a robust script.
-(Inspired by @dcharrezt's work.)
-- Create a more consistent API that can be used across venues.
-- Integrate this all into a user-friendly web-frontend.

 ### How to use (for one conference)
 1. Download all the paper titles/authors/links to pdfs: python conference_downloader.py {icml/emnlp/cvpr/...} {year}
 2. Actually download the pdfs: python download_pdfs.py data/{json file}